Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Photometric Data analysis and catalog generation

 They resampled individual scaled exposures onto a common astrometric grid and combined them into a stacked image using {\sc SWarp}~ \citep{Bertin10} which also performs the sky subtraction on the individual exposures allowing for a uniform sky even in the presence of uneven weights due to gaps and defects in individual exposures.
 For the projection step, \citet{MDvdL_2018} use \texttt{Lanczos3} kernel, chosen because of its robust noise-conservation properties and computational efficiency.

 To produce the final image, \citet{MDvdL_2018} use the clipped mean extension to {\sc SWarp}.
 This approach is exceptionally stable to a wide range of artifacts in individual frames and produces a stacked image where the point-spread function (PSF) is a linear combination of the single frame PSFs \citep{Gruen14}.
 Thus the clipped mean stacks are well-suited for weak lensing shape measurement.
-In addition to the lensing stack, \citet{MDvdL_2018} produce a photometry-quality stack (a deeper image made from all exposures with FWHM less than 1.5 arcseconds) for each imaging band.
-We only use the lensing stack image for the weak lensing analysis.